4. Send My ChurchSuite invitations to your members

 My ChurchSuite is only currently available for adult contacts in your Address Book module.
 For safeguarding reasons we strongly discourage churches from trying to circumnavigate this by putting children contacts in the Address Book module.
-Apart from potential safeguarding and data protection issues, those children will be prevented from participating in the other Children module functionality – like check-in, medical/special needs/consents, groups and group attendance etc, or you will end up with duplicate children in two modules and risk having mismatches of personal data between the two child profiles.
+Apart from potential safeguarding and data protection issues, those children will be prevented from participating in the other Children module functionality – like check-in, medical/special needs/consents, groups and group attendance etc., or you will end up with duplicate children in two modules and risk having mismatches of personal data between the two child profiles.

 Sending an individual invitation

-To send an individual invitation, go to "Address Book" > "Contacts" and click on the name of the contact you want to invitation.
-Viewing the contact's profile, hover your cursor over the "My ChurchSuite" button and select Send invite from the drop-down menu.
-An email address is therefore a required piece of information in order for people to access My ChurchSuite – not only is the invitation sent to an email address, but that email address is used by the church member to login.
+To send an individual invitation head into the Contacts section of the Address Book and click on the name of the contact you wish to invite.
+While viewing the contact's profile hover your cursor over the My ChurchSuite button and select Send invite from the drop-down menu.
+An email address is required in order for people to access My ChurchSuite – not only is the invitation sent to an email address, but the email address is used by the member to log in.

 Shared email addresses

-Now, when logging in, My ChurchSuite is able to determine which partner/spouse is logged in based on their email address and password; ensuring the correct contact profile and My ChurchSuite content is presented.
-Passwords cannot be shared, as the system will be unable to distinguish who is logging in.
+Now, when logging in, My ChurchSuite is able to determine which partner/spouse is logging in based on their shared email address and unique password; ensuring the correct contact profile and My ChurchSuite content is presented.
+Passwords cannot be shared by couple with the same email address as the system will be unable to distinguish who is logging in!

 Sending a group invitation

-To send invitation emails to entire groups in your church, or, maybe, even to all your church members, click on "Address Book" > "Communication".
-First, at the top of the page, select the contacts that you want to invite to My ChurchSuite – either "All contacts", a manual selection of contacts from your address book, or a choice of tags (tags are groups of contacts that can be set up in the Address Book).
+To send My ChurchSuite invitation emails to entire grouping of contacts, or maybe even to all your contacts, navigate to the Communication section of the Address Book module.
+At the top of the page, select the contacts that you want to invite to My ChurchSuite – either "All contacts" (Select all), a manual selection of contacts, or a grouping of contacts in one or more Tags.

-Next, at the bottom of the Communication page, locate the shaded box that says "My ChurchSuite".
+Next, at the bottom of the Communication page, locate the shaded box that says My ChurchSuite.
 Clicking the Send My ChurchSuite emails button will send the email invitation out to the contacts you have selected.

-The only difference is that you need to click the "+OPTIONS" button, and then select Details Reminder under Email type before you click the Send My ChurchSuite emails button.
+The only difference is that you need to click the +OPTIONS button and then select Details Reminder from the Email type drop-down before you click the Send My ChurchSuite emails button.

 Managing your My ChurchSuite invitations

-In addition to the Recent Logins and Inactive Contacts reports located within the Address Book module's reports section, we've also provided some really useful Smart Tag conditions to help you monitor and manage the My ChurchSuite usage of your church members.
-When using a Smart Tag, located in the Address Book module conditions are options for Has My ChurchSuite Login, Invited to My ChurchSuite and Last logged in.
+In addition to the Recent Logins and Inactive Contacts reports located within the Address Book module's Reports section, we've also provided some useful Smart Tag conditions to help you monitor and manage the My ChurchSuite usage of your members.
+See the related support article for further information on creating Smart Tags.